Temporary traffic calming project installed in St. Helena

 The project is expected to last for about three months, as the city’s Public Works Department gathers community feedback and data on traffic speeds.

-The crosswalk, with extended sidewalks and prominent artwork, was an effort between volunteers, nonprofits and city staff.
+Installing the project, including the extended sidewalks and prominent artwork, is set to be a joint effort between volunteers, nonprofits and city staff.

 “The quick-build project is a great way for residents to experience and provide feedback on this traffic calming treatment and for the city to measure the success of the treatment before deciding to make the project permanent,” said Carlotta Sainato, program manager for the Napa County Bicycle Coalition.